 We are fully committed to to providing full and equal access to information and services for all current and potential members of our community.
 For more information on our accessibility practices, and where you can go for assistance and support, please review the resources below.

-The Assistive Technology Center (ATC), located on the Lower Level of the W.E.B.
+The Assistive Technology Center (ATC), located in roothe Lower Level of the W.E.B.
 DuBois Library in the Learning Commons, offers instruction, training, and support for assistive technology tools to any member of the University community.
 The ATC provides a workspace and access to specialized software, equipment, and tools to improve the campus experience for the entire campus community.
 Email firstname.lastname@example.org for more information.

 The University of Massachusetts Amherst is committed to being a destination of choice for individuals of all ability levels.
 Disability Services provides direct services to students for all types of disability, information and referral on issues of accessibility, as well as training and staff development to the University community.

 There’s a lot you can do to make your course materials, websites, and media more accessible to people with different abilities, including vision, hearing, learning abilities, cognitive needs, mobility, speech, and combinations of these.
 Instructional Innovation regularly offers workshops on a variety of accessibility topics.

 The University of Massachusetts Amherst Information Technologies is committed to providing information and resources that support our institutional goals of accessibility.
 Please visit this webpage to learn about resources and support in the areas of websites and web-based software, multimedia, electronic documents, electronic instructional materials, classroom delivery techniques and considerations, and more.